henrikw/eqt/README.md

 Can add a command line flag that enables/disables logging printouts.

 Better error handling when reading files - e.g. if content not JSON.

+Can add more tests for the logic in the fetch-functions.
+However, these tests will never be able to detect if the format of the data changes on the EQT website.
+Therefore, it is also important to have logging that can detect unexpected results when fetching data from the website.